demisto/content/Packs/DeprecatedContent/Playbooks/playbook-Calculate_Severity_-_Generic_README.md

-DEPRECATED.
+Deprecated.
 Use "Calculate Severity - Generic v2" playbook instead.
-Calculates and assigns the incident severity based on the highest returned severity level from the following severity calculations:
+Calculates and assign the incident severity based on the highest returned severity level from the following severity calculations:

 * Indicators DBotScore - Calculates the incident severity level according to the highest indicator DBotScore.
 * Critical assets - Determines if a critical assest is associated with the invesigation.